OlivierLD/oliv-ai/opencv/README.md

 4.3.0
 >>>
 ```

+You might also want to try a `sudo pip3 install opencv-python`.
+> To install `pip3` if needed: `sudo apt install python3-pip`

 Some location(s) to keep track of:
 ```
 $ find /usr/local -name '*opencv*.jar' -exec ls -lisah {} \;